 Ultimately though, selecting the right paint color for the sidings will be based on individual circumstances, making it all the more special.

-Siding Colors You Should Generally Avoid for Selling Your Home
+What Siding Colors You Should Generally Avoid?

 While there is a good range of colors that can help you sell your home faster, there are a few colors you should generally avoid.
 This is because not all shades will work well with every home style.